psu-libraries/researcher-metadata/README.md

     - grants
     - researcher_funds

-1. **Open Access Button** - We import information about open access copies of publications that is provided by Open Access Button via their web [API](https://openaccessbutton.org/api).
-There are three different importers configured to run with cron.
-One imports Open Access Button metadata for publications with DOIs using Open Access Button's DOI search endpoint.
-The other gathers metadata using Open Access Button's title search endpoint.
-Searching by DOI is faster, so the import with DOIs only takes several days to complete.
-This process is run every Sunday at 8:00 AM.
-Searching by title can be slow, so this process runs on the 1st and 15th day of every month at 8:00 AM.
-It sometimes takes more than a week to complete.
-The final import only imports open access button info for new publications.
-In other words, any publication without an `open_access_button_last_checked_at` timestamp.
-This is fairly quick and run at 10:00 PM every Sunday.
-It is meant to run after all the latest Activity insight and Pure data has been imported, and before the weekly open access emails go out.
-We import the following types of records from Open Access Button:
-    - open_access_locations

-1. **Unpaywall** - Very similarly to Open Access Button, we import metadata about open access copies of publications from Unpaywall's web [API](https://unpaywall.org/products/api).
-Like the Open Access Button import, we search Unpaywall by DOI or title (if the publication has no DOI).
-However, this is not split into two imports like the Open Access Button import, since the title search for Unpaywall is much faster.
-Much of the data imported from Unpaywall overlaps with data imported from Open Access Button, but each source may provide some metadata that is not provided by the other.
-In general, Unpaywall provides richer metadata than Open Access Button.
+1. **Unpaywall** - We import metadata about open access copies of publications from Unpaywall's web [API](https://unpaywall.org/products/api).
+We search Unpaywall by DOI or title (if the publication has no DOI).
 In addition to importing metadata about any open access copies of a publication, this import also updates the open access status on publication records in RMD.
 In production, a cron job automatically runs this import once per week beginning at 8:00 PM on Tuesdays.
 It can take multiple days to finish due to API rate limiting.
-Just like the Open Access Button import, the Unpaywall import has a second weekly import on Sunday at 10:00 PM where Unpaywall data is only imported for new publications.
+The Unpaywall import has a second weekly import on Sunday at 10:00 PM where Unpaywall data is only imported for new publications.
 We import the following types of records from Unpaywall:
     - open_access_locations

 1. **Penn State Law School repository - We import publication metadata from the repository maintained